Saturday, June 25, 2022

 We are informed by Dreyer that “The south tower contained in the basement a chemical laboratory with furnaces, &c.”
 Brahe being also a chemist of wide reputation.
 The first of the constant influx of assistants that populated the castle may have been Peder Jakobsen Flemlose who sought to share in both the work of astronomy and medicine in which Brahe was involved.
 Another assistant was an apothecary referred to as Paulus Pharmacopola.

-All of this required the daily needs of mind and body needed to be provided for a large number of scholars.
+All of this required the daily needs of mind and body be provided for a large number of scholars.

 above that on the ground floor was the library, and above that the larger southern observatory.
 In the north tower the centre of the basement was occupied by a deep well built round with masonry, which reached to the kitchen above.
 Over the kitchen was the larger northern observatory.[3]